Sustainable Design Talks 4.2.2026

 9:40 | Skills for Planet Blueprint

-Design Strategy & Sustainable Leadership and Design Council Expert presents the Skills for Planet Blueprint — a framework mapping the essential green design skills that designers need to tackle climate, environmental, and social challenges.
+Gain exclusive insights from the British Design Council as creative leader Ruth Wassermann presents Skills for Planet Blueprint — a framework mapping the essential green design skills that designers need to tackle climate, environmental, and social challenges.
 Learn what the future of sustainable design skills looks like and how this global perspective can inspire Finnish design practice.
+Wassermann is a certified trainer of the Design Council’s Design Skills for Planet framework.

 10:30 | Navigating the Future